Producers Equilibria and Dynamics in Engagement-Driven Recommender Systems: Experiments

 Further, we note that with the linear-proportional serving rule we observe a high level of specialization on the Movielens-100k and skewed-uniform datasets as seen in Figures~\ref{fig:ml100k-udpd-linear} and~\ref{fig:skewed-udpd-linear} respectively.

-In Appendix~\ref{app:full-plots-mbody}, we provide figures for the uniform dataset; the insights on said dataset are similar to those of Figure~\ref{fig:movielens-100k-udpd}).
-We also provide more complete figures with a few additional softmax temperatures for the Movielens-100k and the Skewed datasets---see Figures~\ref{fig:full-movielens-100k-udpd}, and~\ref{fig:full-skewed-udpd}.
+In Appendix~\ref{app:full-plots-synthuniskew}, we present producer distribution figures for the uniform dataset, which exhibit insights similar to those in Figure~\ref{fig:movielens-100k-udpd}.
+Additionally, we provide extended figures with a few additional softmax temperatures for the Movielens-100k and Skewed datasets (see Figures~\ref{fig:fullsm-movielens-100k-udpd} and~\ref{fig:full-skewed-udpd}).
+Appendix~\ref{app:sparse-dataset} includes producer distribution figures for the sparse synthetic dataset.

-\paragraph{Producer utility at equilibrium} In Figure \ref{fig:utility_plot_mainbody}, we plot the average producer utility with increasing softmax-serving temperature and with varying numbers of producers at a Nash Equilibrium.
+\paragraph{Producer utility at equilibrium} In Figure \ref{fig:utility_producers-ml100k}, we plot the average producer utility with increasing softmax-serving temperature and with varying numbers of producers at a Nash Equilibrium.
 We observe that the producer utility is decreasing with temperature, and temperature $\tau = 0.01$ (near-hardmax) has the highest utility.
 We believe this provides an argument in favour of using low temperatures in the softmax content-serving rule.
 Recall that since the average user utility is identical to the average producer utility (up to a multiplicative factor), the benefit of a low temperature in the softmax-serving also extends to user utilities.

-Further, in Figure~\ref{fig:utility-linearvsSM} we compare the average producer utility with the softmax serving rule (across increasing temperatures) v.s with the linear-proportional serving rule.
-Note that the linear serving rule doesn't depend on temperature, hence we plot the same mean and standard error across temperatures.
-We observe that across datasets, the lowest softmax temperature we experiment with ($\tau = 0.01$) leads to a greater utility when compared to linear serving.
-However, linear serving still obtains a competitive utility, greater than that with softmax temperatures $\tau \in \{1, 10, 100 \}$.
+In Figure~\ref{fig:utility_serving_rules-ml100k}, we compare the average producer utility across different serving rules while varying the softmax temperature.
+For softmax serving, a lower temperature leads to higher producer utility, similarly, in the top-$k$ softmax rules, reducing $k$ results in higher utility at the same temperature.
+This indicates that ``greedier'' serving strategies improve producer utility.
+However, there is a trade-off between increasing producer utility by making the serving rule greedier and the potential for decreased convergence to a Nash Equilibrium, as observed in the Nash convergence table \ref{tab:nash-convergence-ml100k}.
+Note that the linear and round-robin serving rules are independent of temperature; we plot the same mean and standard error across all temperature values.
+Among these, round-robin serving yields the lowest producer utility, while linear serving remains competitive.